-See?
-I told you you’re not the only one who’s confused.
+(I told you that you’re not the only one who’s confused.)

-This is a perfect opportunity to clear up some of the confusion and help you understand when it’s Docker or containerd, or Docker or CRI-O. This is especially crucial if you’re learning Kubernetes.
+This is a perfect opportunity to clear up some of the confusion and help you understand when it’s Docker, and when it’s not.
+Or perhaps when it’s containerd, or CRI-O. This is especially useful if you’re learning Kubernetes.

 The main thing to understand is this: